Yifan1989/Uni_Dashboard/README.md

   (5) add a file named EmployeeController.cs.
 It works for changing the database. see comments in the file

-  (6) finally we test it by using postman
+  (6) finally we test it by using the postman

     (a) when put and delete, we need the employee id.